gyuguen/panacea-smart-contract/README.md

 cd artifacts/
 ```

-You can check the two files below.
+You will see that two files were generated as below.
 ```shell
 checksums.txt    payment_guarantee.wasm
 ```